Facility Spotlight: The University of Alabama Football

 The University of Alabama Football team and their fellow students start to slowly flood Colleges and Universities throughout the nation they are greeted with new policies and guidelines to help prevent the spread of illness.
 Students have found campuses looking a little different this year as the “new normal” around campus begins to develop.
 While we recognize that sports seasons look a little different this year, we are happy to hear that many of our customers are starting their pools back up in some capacity.

-Jeff Allen and Director of Rehab Jeremy Gsell shared the new aquatic therapy space that the University of Alabama Football renovated which includes the HydroWorx 3500i and the HydroWorx 1200.
+Jeff Allen.
+Associate AD, Sports Medicine and Jeremy Gsell, Director of Football Rehabilitation shared the new aquatic therapy space that the University of Alabama Football renovated which includes the HydroWorx 3500i and the HydroWorx 1200.
 This new pool room was part of a $600 million campus-wide project and initiative to update the athletic facilities.

 The aquatic therapy room design at this facility is stunning and extremely functional because it includes glass walls and doors surrounding the aquatic therapy room which helps: